Multi-Payload Processing Facility: Usage

 After its construction, the MPPF was used for the processing of both Space Shuttle and Launch Services Program payloads.
 Following the end of the Shuttle program in 2011, it is slated to process the Orion spacecraft, and is also available to process hazardous or non-hazardous Space Launch System (SLS) payloads if necessary.

-Design work on upgrading the MPPF for Orion processing began in 2007 during the Constellation program, but actual installation and modification work only began in 2013.
+Design work on upgrading the MPPF for Orion processing began in 2007 during the Constellation program, but actual installation and modification work began in 2013.

 Orion spacecraft processing will be performed by the Spacecraft and Offline Operations team while the SLS is being stacked on the Mobile Launcher in the Vehicle Assembly Building.
 During this time flight commodities will be loaded into the spacecraft.
 These flight commodities include monomethyl hydrazine fuel and nitrogen tetroxide oxidizer used in Orion's propulsion systems, ammonia coolant for thermal control, and Freon for the service module's radiator system.
 The MPPF will also be used to de-service Orion capsules that have returned from space and remove any residual flight commodities.

 Due to the hazardous materials involved, loading and unloading of flight commodities will be remotely monitored and controlled from one of the firing rooms inside the Launch Control Center and performed by technicians wearing Self Contained Atmospheric Protective Ensemble (SCAPE) hazmat suits.

 On January 16 2021, The Artemis 1 Orion spacecraft began fueling and pre-launch servicing in the MPPF following a handover to exploration ground systems.